 Infusion is the next step after decarboxylation and is how you infuse your now activated cannabinoids into your oils, butters or creams.
 Here we are going to take one ounce of coconut oil to our one gram of decarboxylated flowers.
 (Our CBD flowers had 23.5% CBD so our infused coconut oil is 235mg/G)

-While grinding is not essential before infusion, we say it will give an optimal infusion, and when you buy an Ardent FX at To the Cloud Vapor Store, you get a free grinder too, so mine as well use it.
+While grinding is not essential before infusion, we say it will give an optimal infusion, and if you buy an Ardent FX you should probably pick up an herb grinder if you do not have one already.

 The Ardent FX will infuse up to 3 hours at 176°F .
 Ardent recommends infusing for at least 90 minutes, but in the spirit of set it and forget it we left it all night.